 Composite (Combined) Score MISS.
 ADMIN.
-CODE 7-3: 36.4(3) State Board Policy Chapter 36, Rule 36.4(3) (EFFECTIVE 2015-2016 SCHOOL YEAR)
+CODE 7-3: 36.4(3) State Board Policy Chapter 36, Rule 36.4(3) (EFFECTIVE 2022-2023 SCHOOL YEAR)

 Composite (Combined) Score Calculations provide opportunities for students who do not obtain a passing score on one or more EOC assessments.
-Students may utilize an additional graduation option by taking the average of all EOC assessments and achieving a minimal combined score of 646.
-Scale scores from the PARCC and MAP assessments will need to be transformed according to the guidance provided in Sections 1, 3, and 4.
+Students may utilize an additional graduation option by taking the average of all EOC assessments and achieving a minimal combined score of 1050.
+The student must have four scores (Algebra I, English II, Biology, and U.S. History).
+These four scores are added together and divided by 4.
+The student must have a 1049.5 or above.
+If a student has a COVID-related waiver from the 2019-2020 or 2020-2021 school year(s) for any required EOC assessment, the student is not eligible to use this option.
+Students shall be enrolled in school to utilize the composite score option.